 Internship Organizations

-More than 70 organizations and institutions participate in the Temple Japan internship program.
-They have included:
+More than 100 organizations and institutions participate in the Temple Japan internship program.
+They include:

 • British Chamber of Commerce Japan